The Inherent Risks to Buyers of Phuket Property

 We all want to avoid risk, but most people are aware that some level of risk will always exist.
 The question is: how is that risk being managed?
 In the Phuket property market, risks can be mitigated – or even eliminated – by following the correct guidance and advice.
 And this starts by working with the right people, and making sure that the best legal representation has been sought.

-There has been some negative press about holiday makers who have rushed into a purchase, only to change their minds and request their deposit back.
-In some cases they made an emotional decision, only to be faced with buyer’s remorse; in other cases they discovered they had been misled about the purchase.
+There has been some negative press about holiday makers who have rushed into a purchase of a property in Phuket, only to change their minds and request their deposit back.
+In some cases, they made an emotional decision, only to be faced with buyer’s remorse; in other cases, they discovered they had been misled about the purchase.

-A deposit should never be placed without seeking legal advice, and it is imperative that any deposit be refundable.
+A deposit should never be placed on any real estate purchase, without seeking legal advice, and it is imperative that any deposit be refundable.
 An experienced lawyer will insist on this, thus protecting the buyer against any change of heart.
-The seller/agent should not object to time being given for a lawyer to check over the agreement to ensure that this and other essential clauses are spelled out.
+The seller/agent should not object to time being given for a lawyer to check over the reservation agreement to ensure that this and other essential clauses are spelled out.

 The lawyer should take every necessary step to ensure that the law is on the buyer’s side should the due diligence turn up anything that would warrant pulling out of the purchase.
 These exit clauses should be clearly worded so that the developer or seller is bound by law to return the deposit.